 The Baltics are a special case, as they were only annexed by the Soviet Union during World War II, and therefore considered their membership in the Soviet Union to be illegitimate.
 On top of that, their Russian populations only moved in during the Soviet period, and were seen as Russian colonists.
 Throughout the Cold War, America, the United Kingdom, Canada, and the rest of NATO maintained that the Baltics were occupied states.
 The connections these three countries had to the West ensured a close relationship unlike that of any other Soviet state.
 All three even retained diplomatic legations in the United States throughout the Cold War.
 To date, they are the only three former Soviet states which are now part of NATO or the European Union.
 That looks unlikely to change.

 But the three small republics do remain linked to their Soviet past in a very uncomfortable way.
-As of 2018, ethnic Russians make up about 25% of the populations of both Latvia and Estonia.
+As of 2018, ethnic Russians make up about 25 percent of the populations of both Latvia and Estonia.
 These Russians are not even citizens of the two countries.
 Both countries only gave citizenship in the 1990s to people who had lived in the countries pre-1940, meaning nearly all Russians were relegated to the status of permanently resident aliens.
 While such a policy may seem destined to incite Russia, it doesn’t really matter for the Baltic states since they are under the protection of NATO.
 A Russian invasion of the Baltics coincided with the start of the Second World War, and would risk starting a Third.

 This is the exact guarantee Georgia was looking for in its attempt to join NATO.
 Russia responded by invading the country in 2008.
 A similar tactic was used in Ukraine when a Western-aligned faction took power in 2014.
 Russia subsequently annexed Crimea and started a proxy war in Eastern Ukraine.
 Though these situations are far from ideal for Russia, they serve as an example for the rest of the post-Soviet sphere.